Selection Procedures in Competitive Admission: Abstract

 \section{Abstract}

-Two identical firms compete to attract and hire from a pool of candidates of unknown productivity.
+I study how organisations choose selection procedures in a competitive environment.
+Two firms compete to hire candidates of unknown productivity from a common pool.
 Firms simultaneously post a selection procedure which consists of a test and an acceptance probability for each test outcome.
 After observing the firms' selection procedures, each candidate can apply to one of them.
-Both firms have access to a limited set of feasible tests.
+Firms can vary both the accuracy and difficulty of their test.
 The firms face two key considerations when choosing their selection procedure: the statistical properties of their test and the selection into the procedure by the candidates.
-I identify two partial orders on tests that are useful to characterise the equilibrium of this game: the test's accuracy \citep{lehmann1988} and difficulty.
-I show that in any symmetric equilibrium, the test chosen must be maximal in the accuracy order and minimal in the difficulty order.
-Intuitively, competition leads to maximal but misguided learning: firms end up having precise knowledge that is not payoff relevant.
-I also consider the cases where firms face capacity constraints, have the possibility of making a wage offer and the existence of asymmetric equilibria where one firm is more selective than another.
+I show that there is a unique symmetric equilibrium where the test is maximally accurate but minimally difficult.
+Intuitively, competition leads to maximal but misguided learning: firms end up having precise knowledge that is not payoff-relevant.
+In contrast, when firms face capacity constraints or have the possibility of making a wage offer, they use more difficult tests in equilibrium.
+I also consider asymmetric equilibria where one firm is more selective than another.